singhkunal2050/singhkunal2050v2/src/blog/2021-11-03-top-terminal-commands-i-use-for-productivity.md

 ### 3] ipconfig

-Used to get the local ip address to test the current w
+Used to get the local ip address which i use to test my apps on other devices on the same network like mobile/tablets.

 ```cpp
  Admin@Kunal  O:  Practicals    